SLAYDATE

 Multi-room support

 Running one table?
 Rooms stay invisible.
 Running four?
 Each room gets its own waitlist, capacity, and description.
-Scale up when you need to.
+Scales up when you need it.

 Works with Blocktower